actions-marketplace-validations/and-that_private-composer-registry-action/README.md

-# Satis - composer repository
+# Private Composer Registry Action
 Used for building your own composer repository using [composer/satis](https://github.com/composer/satis).

 ## Inputs